tom2strobl/photoshop-buddy/readme.md

 - Specify a layer comp to export
 - Export all slices
 - Export CSS from document
-- Write tests
-- use travis-ci and add md-image
+- Write tests and use travis-ci + add md-image

 ## License